stanislav-zhurich/azure-big-data-reference-architecture/README.md

  - Initial patient data via files that periodically arrives from insurance companies.
  - Stream of changes originated from consumtion layer.
 Usually these changes are made by patients themselfs, e.g. adding new address.
  ### Requirements
+ #### Batching Ingestion

+ - Initial data files represents patient information in standard  form of electronic health records.
+The format is called [FHIR](https://www.hl7.org/fhir/).
+ - Inital data files are in **json** format and represents a set of electronic records.
+ - Files are taken from data source system on a daily basis, stored, processed and ingested to consumption layer.
+#### Streaming Ingestion
+- Being initially ingested to the system, patient data is mutable and can be modified by patients themselfs.
+- Being adjusted data feed is sent back to the pipeline as a stream event.
+- The event is stored in platform, merged to patient profile and becomes available for consumtion.

+## Architecture